spr-networks/spr-sample-plugin/README.md

 # TODO

-NOTE: this dir should be inside plugin-x/frontend for your plugin.
-TODO "See spr-plugin-with-ui example here..."

-show complete flow for building a plugin, including ui.
+* show complete flow for building a plugin, including ui
+* add another sample repo with js only

 building in plugin directory should also take care of ui, smtg like this:
 ```bash